knpwrs/gulp-spawn-mocha/README.md

 The only special option is `bin`.
 You can set `bin` to be a path to a `mocha` executable to use instead of the one bundled with this plugin.
-Currently, this plugin comes with mocha `~1.17.1`.
+Currently, this plugin comes with mocha `~1`, meaning that on each `npm install` the latest `1.x` version of `mocha` will be installed.
 All other options are properly prefixed with either `-` or `--` and passed to the `mocha` executable.
 See the following example usage:

 ```javascript
 var gulp = require('gulp'),